 • Ingredients to taste;

-Sauté the meat (we recommend butter), add the vegetables and water, stir well, and let it cook for a few minutes (up to 15), then add the curry and stir well until it mixes and dissolves (a short time).
-Remember to monitor and season until it reaches the flavor you prefer.
-You can then add this curry sauce to rice or any other recipe you want to create.
+Fry the meat (we recommend butter), add the vegetables and water, stir well and let it cook for a few minutes (up to 15), then add the curry and stir well until it mixes and dissolves (for a short time).
+Remember to monitor and season until it is to your liking.
+After that, you can add this curry sauce to rice or any other recipe you want to invent.
 Keep in mind that curry can be strong and overwhelming, so don’t overdo it.